input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ## 2.6 Start the node

-Executing the command in the same location where all 3 files were saved.
+Run the following command in the same location where all 3 files were saved.

 ```sh
 ./jormungandr --genesis-block-hash $(cat genesis-hash.txt) --config ./stakepool-config.yaml